How to Play Indian Poker

 Among all poker variants that you can play with friends, Indian poker is perhaps the most fun.

 When one thinks of poker, the picture of severe, intense faces and stacks of chips comes to mind.

 But Indian poker is played for casual fun.
 That is not to say that you don’t need a severe poker strategy.
 You will need to be very good at mind reading.

 What is the Objective of Indian Poker?

-Indian poker is known as the blind man’s bluff for a good reason.
-A player can see the cards dealt to other players but not his/her own card.
-The player aims to get the highest card through bluff, strategy and a bit of luck.
+Indian poker is known as the blind man’s bluff.
+A player can see the cards dealt with other players but not their cards.
+The player aims to get the highest card through bluff, strategy, and a bit of luck.
 The highest card wins the game.

-If you want to play poker in a social setting, Indian poker is an excellent game to test your ability to read people.
-It is common to find an Indian poker drinking game in many house parties.
 The player who makes a wrong call and loses drinks the other players’ shots.
-The loser in the last round is ‘punished’ by downing the last shot.
+The loser in the last round is ‘punished’ by downing the previous shot.
 But some people also bet a few dollars to keep the game interesting when there is no alcohol.